kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Features

 - Maintenance free with auto-upgrade to the latest version of MicroOS and k3s.
-- Proper use of the underlying Hetzner private network to remove the need for encryption while minimizing latency.
+- Proper use of the Hetzner private network to minimize latency and remove the need for encryption.
-- Automatic HA with the default setting of three control-plane and two agents nodes.
+- Automatic HA with the default setting of three control-plane nodes and two agent nodepools.
 - Ability to add or remove as many nodes as you want while the cluster stays running.
 - Automatic Traefik ingress controller attached to a Hetzner load balancer with proxy protocol turned on.
-- (Optional) Out of the box config of Traefik with SSL certficate auto-generation.
+- Tons of flexible configuration options to suits all needs.

 _It uses Terraform to deploy as it's easy to use, and Hetzner provides a great [Hetzner Terraform Provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs)._